scylladb/scylladb/docs/using-scylla/materialized-views.rst

 To modify views, remember that you must instead modify the base table associated with the view.

+See the :doc:`CQL Reference for Materialized Views </cql/mv>` for more examples.

 Compaction Strategies with Materialized Views
 ---------------------------------------------